 Expansion Valve Installation (not for iSeries).
 All refrigerant coils, except for the iSeries cooling coil, require a thermostatic expansion valve (TXV).
-For coils requiring a TXV, an R-410A valve is shipped loose with the cooling module and must be installed prior to charging.
+For coils requiring a TXV, an R-32 or R-454b valve (depending on model number) is shipped loose with the cooling module and must be installed prior to charging.
 The iSeries expansion valve is in the outdoor unit already installed so the liquid line should be installed directly to the distributor prior to charging.